MatttHumphrey/shwiki/README.md

 # shwiki
 shwiki is a command-line utility written in Python to assist with maintenance of the [Sunny House Wiki](https://sunny-house.fandom.com/).
-Capabilities include creation of "Area", "Botanical Plant" and a collection of "Area/Game Item" pages, plus spreadsheet export functionality.

 ## Installation
 ```console